Mountain Dew: DEWcision 2016

 On 16 April 2016, Mountain Dew announced the return of two popular favorites, Baja Blast and Pitch Black.
 Fans could vote on which flavor stays permanently on store shelves via the Mountain Dew website.
 Voting ended on 9 July, and, after many delays, Pitch Black was announced the winner on 18 July 2016.
 Pitch Black became part of the brand's flavor lineup starting in September, and was produced for several years before being discontinued by early 2020.

 Mountain Dew Spark and Spark Zero

 Mountain Dew Spark is a raspberry lemonade flavored beverage and a part of the Mountain Dew line up of offerings.
-In 2022, Mountain Dew Spark Zero Sugar was launched and is now available across the United States.

 In popular culture

 The computer worm Code Red was named because the person who discovered the worm was drinking this version of Mountain Dew at the time.

 In the musical Be More Chill, green Mountain Dew activates the "squip", a tiny super-computer in a pill that tells the user what to do, in order to help them achieve their goals.
 Mountain Dew Red shuts them off.
 In the musical, it is said that this is the reason for Mountain Dew Red being discontinued.

-The term "Mountain Dew Mouth" was coined to reflect the popularity of the drink amongst some, particularly in the Appalachian region, who are afflicted by a form of tooth decay and drink a lot of soft drinks.
+Bakar’s song "Hell N Back" includes the lyric “ She liked petty crimes, she had green eyes like Mountain Dew.”
+Sabrina Carpenter's 2024 hit song "Espresso" included the lyric "I know I Mountain Dew it for ya".